yurakhomitsky/ngx-view-state/projects/ngx-view-state/README.md

 Returns an object with the following properties:
 - `initialState` - Initial state of the view state feature.
 - `viewStatesFeatureName` - Name of the view state feature.
-- `viewStatesFeature` - Ngrx feature that holds the view state of the actions.
+- `viewStatesFeature` - NgRx feature that holds the view state of the actions.

 ### Selectors:
 - `selectViewStateEntities` - returns the view state entities.